judax/OculusMobileSDKHeadTrackingXWalkViewExtension/README.md

 ### Use the `test` project

 The easiest way to have a glimpse on how to use the library is to check the `test` project.
 The project is ready to be executed, so just import it to Eclipse.
-It provides a full "broser-like" experience as it uses the crosswalk webview but it also provides a user interface to introduce the URL to be loaded.
+It provides a full "browser-like" experience as it uses the crosswalk webview but it also provides a user interface to introduce the URL to be loaded.
 The project also has Google's [Zebra Crossing](https://github.com/zxing/zxing) library included to be able to recognize QRCodes, simplifying the URL text introduction.
 You can use this [QRCode Generator](https://www.the-qrcode-generator.com/) to create QRCodes that represent URLs.

 Although every element that is needed to be able to create your own APK is provided, there are two missing pieces:

 1. **Copy your OSIG file to the `assets` folder:** In order to work on a Samsung Device you will need to generate your OSIG file and copy it to the `assets` folder of the `test` project.
 If you do not know what the OSIG file is, you can get some information [here](https://developer.oculus.com/osig/).
 You may also be interested in knowing more about how to [setup your Samsung device for Gear VR development](https://github.com/judax/OculusMobileSDKHeadTracking#setup-your-samsungoculus-gear-vr).
+Please, make sure that the "Gear VR Service" app is up and running on your Samsung device (check it appears in the "Application Manager" app list).

 2. **Import and link the Crosswalk webview Eclipse project:** Although the crosswalk webview project is provided in the `3rdparty/crosswalk-webview-16.45.421.19-arm` folder, you will need to: